prestia/fiddly/mk4/mk4-vw-key-coding.md

 Documentation is sparse and, unlike the paid tools, kw1281test is command-line only.
 Still, it's quite powerful!
 Most everything you'll read from here down I've already added to the [kw1281test wiki](https://github.com/gmenounos/kw1281test/wiki).
 If you want clear, concise, prosaic, and IMHO boring directions, check out the wiki.
 If you want a fuller, bordering on prolix, explanation, you've come to the right place!

-## Parts & tools
+{: .tools }

-1. Laptop (or desktop _very_ close to your VW).
-I did this on a Mac, but it should also work on Linux and Windows (with some slight tweaks outlined in the [wiki](https://github.com/gmenounos/kw1281test/wiki)).
+> 1. **Laptop (or desktop _very_ close to your VW).** I did this on a Mac, but it should also work on Linux and Windows (with some slight tweaks outlined in the [wiki](https://github.com/gmenounos/kw1281test/wiki)).
-2. USB -> KKL cable.
-Most of the cheap ones have a CH340 chip that will only work on Windows.
+2. **USB -> KKL cable.** Most of the cheap ones have a CH340 chip that will only work on Windows.
 If you plan to use a Mac or Linux, you'll need one with an FTDI chipset, like [this one](https://www.amazon.com/dp/B0BFDYC4SK).
 Honestly, just buy an FTDI cable because it works on Windows too.
-3. Set of _new_ transponders ([this 4-pack](https://www.amazon.com/dp/B098MC82J6) is cheap and works).
+3. **Set of _new_ transponders** ([this 4-pack](https://www.amazon.com/dp/B098MC82J6) is cheap and works).
 The transponders _must_ be new.
 You cannot reuse transponders that have been used with another VW.
-4. USB-A to USB-C adapter (optional)
+4. **USB-A to USB-C adapter** (Optional if you computer has USB-A ports.)

 ## Instructions